 If you don't have an existing loyalty program, do some research to see which chain might work for you, depending on your home base and work travel, if you're interested in signing up for one.

-When I finally graduated from law school, I had a few Hilton points from the minimal travel I had done in those three years, so I picked Hilton and, frankly, I've never been disappointed.
-The points add up quickly and they're relatively easy to spend once you accumulate them.
-The Marriott Rewards program has rebranded as Bonvoy and now includes a huge number of hotels around the world - I've heard people are very happy with it.
+When I finally graduated from law school, I had a few Hilton points from the minimal travel I had done in those three years, so I picked Hilton and I've never been disappointed.
+The Marriott Rewards program has rebranded as Bonvoy and now includes a massive number of hotels around the world.

 So, I search for Hiltons in whatever city we're going to visit and, of course, there always are at least a few.
-I recently achieved gold status with Hilton, so now I get free breakfast, and space available upgrades, all around the world!
-Definitely worth it.
-That said, I really try to avoid staying in the giant, faceless conference hotels, if possible.
-A great example of a chain, yet boutique-feeling hotel - Maison Astor Paris, the newest Curio Collection Hilton in Paris, where we stayed for my birthday last year.
+I recently achieved Gold Status, so now we get free breakfast, and space available upgrades, all around the world!
+That said, I try to avoid staying in the giant, faceless conference hotels.
+A great example of a chain, yet boutique-feeling hotel - Maison Astor Paris, the newest Curio Collection Hilton in Paris.

 Selecting a Hotel in Europe: Do the math on chain loyalty

-Eliminating the airport hotels and the budget, work-travel hotels, in most major cities, there are, sticking with my Hilton example, generally around three Hiltons (I prefer Waldorfs, Conrads, or the higher end "Hilton" branded hotels).
+Eliminating the airport hotels and the budget or conference hotels, in most major cities, there are, sticking with my Hilton example, generally around three Hiltons (I prefer Waldorfs, Conrads, or "Hilton" branded hotels).

 This is where the math comes in.
-Just a bit - stay with me.
 Not real math - just off the cuff talking to yourself and saying numbers.
 Is the cost of the room, which is slightly more for the security of being with a big chain, worth it to you?
 Is it worth having a slightly less "authentic" experience for the reward points and the sake of knowing pretty much what you'll be getting?

 Explore the wide world of all the hotel options - carefully

-If you aren't going with a "must-have" or one of the chain options we discussed, you're entering the scary world of random, foreign hotels.
+If you aren't going with a "must-have" or one of the chain options we discussed, you're entering the sort of intimidating realm of opening the door to the vast majority of hotels in a given city.

-A few words of advice!
-I generally go for one of the hotels recommended in a reputable travel book like Frommer's or Rick Steves, taking into account the general bias of both authors.
+I generally go for one of the hotels recommended in a reputable travel book like Frommer's or Rick Steves.
 I have stumbled upon gorgeous hotels run by sweet, accommodating, caring hoteliers throughout Europe, using this approach.

-Selecting a Hotel in Europe: Picking a room
+Selecting a Hotel in Europe: Paying and picking a room

 First, I ALWAYS prepay, in full, for my hotel rooms.
 I generally save hundreds of dollars.
 We do not have children or pets, so we take the risk.
 As I see it, the greatest risk is losing out on one night because of missed flights.
 And, frankly, that generally would still leave me ahead on savings.
 The vast majority of people are too afraid to prepay, so hotels are willing to gamble pretty significantly (they'd also make a lot if they got that money and could rent the room out on top of it).

-Additionally, do not get the smallest room at a given hotel.
-I cannot say this enough.
-It will be too small and you will be uncomfortable, especially for a longer stay.
-When we used to do this, there were several times that the minute we walked into the room we had to ask for a larger room (and pay for it).
-European hotel rooms are small.
+Additionally, do not get the smallest room at a given hotel for a long stay.
+It will almost certainly be too small and you will be uncomfortable.
+European hotel rooms are TINY.
 It's just a fact of life.
-If this is your first trip to Europe, definitely check out my First Timer's Guide for more on everything from what to expect in European hotels rooms to how to find coffee!
+If this is your first trip to Europe, definitely check out my First Timer's Guide for more on this and other first-timer topics!

 Thanks for stopping by!